rashmibanthia/rashmibanthia.github.io/content/project/project2.md

 ---
-title: " Riiid AIEd Challenge 2020"
+title: "Google Brain - Ventilator Pressure Prediction"
-description: "Created models for knowledge tracing application i.e. the modeling of student knowledge over time.
-100M samples for 400K users were provided by organizers.
-Created LightGBM and Transformer models utilizing Pytorch and Google Cloud, AWS.
-Ranked top 4%."
+description: "Simulated a ventilator connected to a sedated patient's lung.
+This helps overcome the cost barrier of developing new methods for controlling mechanical ventilators.
+Used LSTM based TF TPU and Pytorch Models.
+Ranked in top 1% (33/2605)"
 # repo: "#" # delete this line if you want a blog-like page
-tags: [] #["html", "css", "js"]
+tags: [] #["go", "golang", "hugo"]
 weight: 2
 draft: false
 ---